-In light of his approach to religion, it is especially significant that Jung chose (1942/48): these words from St. Augustine as an epigraph for his essay on the Trinity: "Go not outside, return into thyself: Truth dwells in the inward man."
-For Jung, a psychological interpretation of the Trinity was possible because he saw the symbol of the Trinity as an expression of psychic experience, resting on an irreducible archetypal foundation-one of many représentations collectives, inextricably "bound up with the weal and woe of the human soul" (p.
+In light of his approach to religion, it is especially significant that Jung chose these words from St. Augustine as an epigraph for his essay on the Trinity: "Go not outside, return into thyself: Truth dwells in the inward man."
+For Jung, a psychological interpretation of the Trinity was predicated on his understanding of Trinitarian symbolism as an expression of psychic experience, resting on an irreducible archetypal foundation-one of many représentations collectives, inextricably "bound up with the weal and woe of the human soul."
+For Jung, the Trinity possessed "a relationship of living reciprocity to the psyche" (1958, p.
 111).
-Jung saw the Trinity as possessing "a relationship of living reciprocity to the psyche" (p.111).
-Methodologically, then, Jung took a symbolic stance in his approach to the doctrine, regarding it as an expression of the psyche, "rather as if it were a dream-image" (p.
+Methodologically, then, Jung took a symbolic stance in his approach to the doctrine, regarding it as an expression of the psyche, "rather as if it were a dream-image" (ibid., p.
 180).

-One, Two, Three . . .
+One, Two, Three...

-Jung's commitment to archetypes and archetypal images/patterns-the contents and manifestations of what he termed the collective unconscious-grounds his interpretive approach to trinitarian symbolism.
-He thus begins his essay with a thorough investigation of various triadic symbols and formulations.
-In this process of amplification, Jung identifies a number of pre-Christian parallels found in other religious and cultural contexts, especially Babylonian, Egyptian, and Greek.
-Here, he observes both triadic family structures among the gods, as well as their intra-triadic relationships (e.g. Anu, Bel, Ea; Sin, Shamash, and Ishtar).
-In these ancient religious myths, according to Jung, we see various "prefigurations of the Trinity" (p.
+Jung's commitment to archetypes and archetypal images-the contents and manifestations of what he termed the collective unconscious (or, objective psyche)-grounded his interpretive approach to the doctrine of the Trinity.
+He thus began his essay with a thorough investigation of various triadic symbols and formulations.
+In this process of amplification, Jung identified a number of pre-Christian parallels found in other religious and cultural contexts, most notably Babylonian, Egyptian, and Greek.
+Here, he observed both triadic family structures among the gods, as well as their intra-triadic relationships (e.g. Anu, Bel, Ea; Sin, Shamash, and Ishtar).
+In these ancient religious myths, according to Jung, we see various "prefigurations of the Trinity" (1958, p.
 115).

 What I find especially remarkable in Jung's cross-cultural exploration of the archetypal triadic pattern is his sustained interest in Plato's Timaeus dialogue.
-The Timaeus (2007) is, in part, an extended mathematical and geometrical meditation on the relationship between One and Three.
-Indeed, this mystery-laden text, with it emphasis on triangles-especially equilateral triangles-seems to have offered Jung the most provocative foundation for his preoccupation with triadic patterns and conceptual systems.
-"The relation of Threeness to Oneness can be expressed by an equilateral triangle, A = B = C,"

-Jung wrote, "that is, by the identity of the three, threeness being contained in its entirety in each of the three angles."
-Moreover, he concludes that the "intellectual idea of the equilateral triangle is a conceptual model for the logical image of the Trinity" (p.
+The Timaeus is, in part, an extended mathematical and geometrical meditation on the relationship between One and Three.
+Indeed, this "mystery-laden" text, with its emphasis on triangles-especially equilateral triangles-seems to have offered Jung the most provocative foundation for his preoccupation with triadic patterns and conceptual systems.
+"The relation of Threeness to Oneness can be expressed by an equilateral triangle, A = B = C," Jung wrote, "that is, by the identity of the three, threeness being contained in its entirety in each of the three angles."
+Moreover, he concluded that the "intellectual idea of the equilateral triangle is a conceptual model for the logical image of the Trinity" (1958, p.
 119).
-The following quote, inspired by his reading of Timaeus, effectively bridges Jung's archetypal approach with his psychological interpretation of the trinitarian symbolism:2
+The following quote, inspired by his reading of Timaeus, effectively bridges Jung's archetypal approach with his psychological interpretation of the trinitarian symbolism: